Wesfarmers takes M&A temperature

-MELBOURNE, July 12 (Reuters Breakingviews) - Wesfarmers (WES.AX) has made a surprise pounce for a chain of pharmacy and beauty stores.
-At A$687 million ($514 million), the unsolicited offer for Australian Pharmaceuticals Industries (API.AX) equates to barely 1% of the retail, chemicals and energy conglomerate’s market value.
+MELBOURNE (Reuters Breakingviews) - Wesfarmers has made a surprise pounce here for a chain of pharmacy and beauty stores.
+At A$687 million ($514 million), the unsolicited offer for Australian Pharmaceuticals Industries equates to barely 1% of the retail, chemicals and energy conglomerate’s market value.
 But it’s a handy way for Chief Executive Rob Scott to take the M&A temperature of his shareholders.

 He has spent much of his four years in charge of Wesfarmers reducing sprawl by spinning off the Coles supermarket chain, selling a coal mine and overhauling brands like Target and Kmart (neither are related to the U.S. outlets).
 The company’s enterprise now trades at 14 times forward EBITDA, up from just 9 times three years ago.
 Debt is lower and the company’s balance sheet is net cash.